Chantilly-Tiffany

+The Chantilly-Tiffany or Chantilly/Tiffany, also known as the Chantilly or the Foreign Longhair, was a breed of domestic cat which originated in the late 1960s in North America.
+The Chantilly breed never got off the ground and has always been rare.
+It was near extinction in the late 1980s and again in the late 2000s.
+Since 2015 the breed has been considered extinct with the passing and neutering of the last two cats of the Chantilly lineage, and with no intact Chantilly cats the inevitable resulting discontinuation of the breeding program.

+The Chantilly-Tiffany is often confused with the unrelated Tiffanie, or Asian/Burmilla longhair, a semi-longhaired breed originating in the UK.
+Similarly, a variety of that breed, the Australian Tiffanie, can cause confusion.
+Furthermore, the Tiffany in the NZCF (New Zealand) is sometimes confused with the Chantilly-Tiffany, but refers to a Burmese longhair.

 History

-Official beginning (1960s–1970s)
+New York, US (1960s–1970s)

-The Chantilly/Tiffany breed had its official beginning as a "Foreign Longhair"; in 1967, Jennie Robinson (Neotype Cattery) of New York purchased a pair of semi-foreign longhaired chocolate cats with golden eyes in White Plains, New York.
+The Chantilly-Tiffany breed had its official beginning as a "Foreign Longhair"; in 1967, Jennie Robinson (Neotype Cattery) of New York, US, purchased a pair of semi-foreign longhaired chocolate cats with golden eyes of unknown background as part of an estate sale in White Plains, New York.
 They may have had the same parents but were not litter-mates.
 "Thomas" was about a year of age upon purchase, and "Shirley" was around six months.

-Shirley's first litter of six kittens was born in 1969.
-They all were a chocolate color and shared a similar appearance.
-Robinson initiated a breeding program to emphasize these traits.
+Shirley's first litter of six kittens was born in May 1969.
+All kittens had a chocolate coat colour and shared a similar appearance.
+Robinson initiated a breeding program to emphasise these traits.
 In the early 1970s, the ACA registered Thomas and Shirley, along with many of their descendants as "Foreign-Longhairs".